DanRohde/blender-stuff/WFC 3D Generator/README.md

 * Region constraints don't work with all symmetry constraint variants
 * Dimensions constraints can cause empty cells, especially in conjunction with symmetry constraints
 * Not all frequency constraints work with dimensions constraints.
-* WFC 3D Rotation Tool does not rotate multiple connector constraints and connector exclusion contraints yet
+* WFC 3D Rotation Tool does not rotate multiple connector constraints and connector exclusion constraints yet

 ## Upcoming Features